durrantlab/autogrow4/README.md

 enumerating the ionization states of drug-like small molecules.
 J Cheminform 11:14. doi:10.1186/s13321-019-0336-9.

-Running AutoGrow4 using Docker uses current versions of its dependencies as of May 2020.
-These have been tested to be compatible with AutoGrow4.
-Future development of AutoGrow4 should test the current versions of these dependencies and update `$PATH/docker/Dockerfile` appropriately.
+As of May 2020, AutoGrow4 works in the provided Docker container (with the specific, hard-coded versions of the dependencies).
+These dependencies are known to be compatible with AutoGrow4.
+When developing future versions of AutoGrow4, be sure to test the current versions of these dependencies and to update `$PATH/docker/Dockerfile` appropriately.